 This Subsection J contains information required to be updated relating solely to obligations issued by the Dormitory Authority of the State of New York for Mental Health Services Facilities Improvement Revenue Bonds.
-Capitalized words used in this Subsection are defined as set forth in the related Official Statement.
+Capitalized words used in this Subsection and not otherwise defined shall have the meanings ascribed to them in the related Official Statements.